 - Tasks and checklists: to make your processes even more thorough;

 - Team assignments: to delegate tasks and emails to other teammates;

 - Email notes: to write down every piece of information available about a deal;

 Step 4: Use templates to save time

-Besides, you can personalize your email templates with custom fields —such as name or company’s name—, avoiding impersonal emails, or even inputting this information manually.
+You can also personalize your email templates with custom fields —such as name or company’s name—, avoiding impersonal emails or even inputting this information manually.

-And to power up your lead pipeline management even more, you can use email templates with the email sequences feature, that we will explore further in the next topic.
+And to power up your lead pipeline management even more, you can use email templates with the email sequences feature, which we will explore further in the next topic.

 Step 5: Automate follow-ups to increase your open rates